justin-napolitano/data-blog/content/blog/carbon-shipping-projections/index.md

 # A Monte Carlo Projection of the Annual Cost of Shipping Carbon from Europe to US Ports

+## Revision

+An earlier version of this report had reported values that were erroneously elevated by a decimal error in the meters to km conversion of distances between ports.
+I apologize for unintentionally publishing misleading information.

+Situations like this one, are why I always publish with code.
+Transparency is the key to rigor.

 ## Introduction

 I produced an earlier [report](https://blog.jnapolitano.io/wells-near-ports/) that identified potential ports that may be suitable terminals for carbon imports into the United States for storage or industrial applications.

 Following that report, I became interested in what could be the annual economic value of shipping CO2.
 In this report, I analyze the results of a Monte Carlo simulation I developed in Python (documented at the end of this page) that projects the annual cost of shipping carbon across the Atlantic from Europe to the United States.

 ## Methodology